-Records from the 2015 timber year show that Canfor FMG Alberta and most of the DFA-related contractors (35 of 36, 97%) maintained a Certificate of Recognition (COR) or equivalent.
+Records from the 2017 timber year show that Canfor FMG Alberta and most of the DFA-related contractors (35 of 38, 92%) maintained a Certificate of Recognition (COR) or equivalent.

-The five contractors are currently in the progress to receiving COR certification.
-The one contractor that does not have COR certification is no longer employed by CANFOR's as a result the COR certification requirements were not met.
+Two of the three contractors without certification are currently in the process to receive their COR certificate.
+The one contractor that does not have COR certification is no longer employed by CANFOR as a result of the COR certification requirements not being met.